Ijtihed/goodclaude/README.md

 ## Controls

 - **F7** (or anything you want): instant reward.
 Pastes a message into your terminal + confetti.
 One keypress, done.
 - **Ctrl+Shift+G** (Cmd+Shift+G): spawn the treat overlay.
 Move mouse, click to drop.
 The ceremonial option.
 - Click tray icon: also spawns the treat overlay.
 - Right-click tray: quick reward, edit config, reload, quit.

 Works with Claude Code, any terminal, or p much anything that accepts keyboard input.
+Both hotkeys give two different animations.

 ## Config